bjoernQ/i2c-dummy-device/README.md

 Additionally it can simulate clock-stetching by changing `CLOCK_STRETCH_DELAY_US`

+If it doesn't work you might need to add external pull-up resistors.

 This is really just for testing purposes - it might crash or act weird in many ways.